Microsoft Secure Score

 - Compare your score to organizations like yours

-- View improvement actions and decide an action plan
+- View recommended actions and decide an action plan

 - Initiate work flows to investigate or implement

-Each improvement action is worth 10 points or less, and most are scored in a binary fashion.
-If you implement the improvement action, like create a new policy or turn on a specific setting, you get 100% of the points.
-For other improvement actions, points are given as a percentage of the total configuration.
+Each recommended action is worth 10 points or less, and most are scored in a binary fashion.
+If you implement the recommended action, like create a new policy or turn on a specific setting, you get 100% of the points.
+For other recommended actions, points are given as a percentage of the total configuration.

-For example, an improvement action states you get 10 points by protecting all your users with multi-factor authentication.
+For example, a recommended action states you get 10 points by protecting all your users with multi-factor authentication.
 You only have 50 of 100 total users protected, so you'd get a partial score of 5 points (50 protected / 100 total * 10 max pts = 5 pts).

 Products included in Secure Score